-13Because of parameter sensitivity, in the fixed-price definition of GDP, we change the following parameter values in Table 2: (i) initial agricultural TFP, A_a , is set to 3; (ii) initial manufacturing TFP, A_m , is set to 1; (iii) agricultural TFP growth is set to 1.3%; and (iv) manufacturing TFP growth is set to 1.2%.
-To facilitate the GDP comparison, we apply this subset of parameters for the calculation of flexible-price GDP as well.
+13Because of parameter sensitivity, in the fixed price definition of GDP, we change the following parameter values inTable 2: initial agricultural TFP, A_a , is set to 3; initial manufacturing TFP, A_m , is set to 1; agriculture TFP is set to 1.3%; and manufacturing TFP growth is set to 1.2%.
+To facilitate the GDP comparison we apply this subset of parameters for the calculation of flexible price GDP as well.

-14The comparisons between flexible-price and fixed-price GDP for the other policy experiments are available from the authors upon request.
+14The comparison between flexible price and fixed price GDP for the other policy experiments are available from the authors on request.
 In these, we see that the ordering of the policies that we consider by their effects on growth are invariant to the definition we use.